haka-security/haka/doc/user/tutorial/dissector/grammar.rst

         field('parameter', MESSAGE)
     }

-The first ones are self explanatory.
-Except for `PARAM`, the rest of entities are encapsulated in a `field` element which means that the parsed content will be available for read/write through the provided field name.
-Finally, `PARAM` is defined using the `record` keyword wich represents consecutive elements.
+The first ones are self explanatory. `PARAM` is defined using the `record` keyword wich represents consecutive elements.

 Specifying protocol message syntax
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^